Updated: Aug 18

 How would you describe your (value) proposition?

 Premium, customised design apparel and accessories made from sustainable eco fabrics.
-It gives brands a turnkey solution to achieving a credible level of sustainability for their brand and customers.
+It gives brands a turnkey solution to achieving an incredible level of sustainability for their brand and customers.
 That investment translates into brand equity and customer loyalty which can only help grow any business.

 You were an early adopter of recycled plastic use.
 You saw the competitive advantage?